-While HHAP funds cannot pay for capital and ongoing operating costs associated with non-homeless units, interested applicants may consider other funding sources for these units, including, but not limited to, the New York State Office of Mental Health (OMH), the New York State Office of Alcoholism and Substance Abuse Services (OASAS), New York State Homes and Community Renewal (HCR), the New York State Housing Finance Agency (HFA), the U.S. Department of Housing and Urban Development (HUD), the New York City Department of Housing Preservation and Development (HPD) and the New York City Housing Development Corporation (HDC).
-Units funded by HHAC must be set-aside for homeless individuals and families.
+While HHAP funds cannot pay for capital and ongoing operating costs associated with non-homeless units, interested applicants may consider other funding sources for these units, including, but not limited to, the New York State Office of Mental Health (OMH), the New York State Office of Alcoholism and Substance Abuse Services (OASAS), New York State Homes and Community Renewal (HCR), the New York State Housing Finance Agency (HFA), the U.S. Department of Housing and Urban Development (HUD), the New York City Department of Housing Preservation and Development (HPD), the New York City Housing Development Corporation (HDC), and the Federal Home Loan Bank (FHLB).
+Units funded by HHAC must be set-aside for homeless individuals and/or families.